pt-heavyfictkin/pt-heavyfictkin/README.md

 ! only on weekends after school opens !

+✧ If yu were previously on this list and then removed, I have been informed that yu are a problematic individual !

+✧ Please suggest just one character, either for yourself or someone else !

+✧ I seem to be confusing some fandoms, please indicate where the character is from in parentheses !!

+---> " hi I nominate myself/someone git-...... (character name) from (.....) " // similar to this !!

 ✧ I don't add problematic people !
 If I added it, lemme know why so I can delete they once I find out ! ｡⁠*ﾟ⁠ノ

 ✧If you are nominating someone else or yourself please write it on my strawpage Don't forget your Github !!!